Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Evaluation - Learning From Nonlinear RTMPC

-\textbf{Student Policy} The student policy is a $2$-hidden layer, fully connected \ac{DNN} with $\{64, 32\}$ neurons per layer, and \texttt{ReLU} activation functions.
-The input vector has dimension $14$, as it contains the current state ($n_x = 10$), the current time $t$, and a desired final position $\vbs{p}^\text{des}$ (fixed to the origin).
-To simplify the learning and \ac{DA} procedure, we enforce continuity to the quaternion input of the policy using the method in \cite[Eq.
+\textbf{Student Policy.} The student is a $2$-hidden layers, fully connected \ac{DNN} with $\{64, 32\}$ neurons/layer, and \texttt{ReLU} activation functions.
+The input has dimension $14$, as it contains the current state ($n_x = 10$), time $t$, and a desired final position $\vbs{p}^\text{des}$ (fixed to the origin).
+To simplify the learning and \ac{DA} procedure, we enforce continuity to the quaternion input of the policy via \cite[Eq.
 3]{kusaka2022stateful}, avoiding the need to increase the training data/demonstrations at every timestep to account for the fact that $\vbs{q}$ and $-\vbs{q}$ encode the same orientation.